 A five-volume manga; though chronologically the first version (serialization began in mid-to-late 1996), the manga and the anime were simultaneous projects.

 A 39-episode anime series that aired in 1997 from April to December; considered the "core" canon.

 An original animated feature film, released in 1999; considered an alternate continuity to the original series (and discussed in better detail below).

 A single-volume manga based on the animated feature; considered yet another alternate continuity, as it diverges from the movie's story.

-A pair of light novels — one that focuses on Miki, the other on Saionji — published in 1998; perhaps the most obscure part of the Utena canon, these light novels make up another alternate continuity (though they bear the closest resemblance to the original manga).
+A pair of light novels (one focuses on Miki, the other on Saionji) published in 1998; perhaps the most obscure part of the Utena canon, these light novels make up another alternate continuity (though they bear the closest resemblance to the original manga).